 CONNECTICUT RIVER.
-The river continues to be comfortable for fishing and boating, but flows are a bit turbid and back at typical mid-summer levels, so boat access to those hard to get into places will be more difficult.
-STRIPED BASS continue to hang out near the mouth (with schools of bunker - lots).
+The river continues to be comfortable for fishing and boating, although getting into some of those more hard to get into spots may be getting more difficult, as flows have dropped below typical mid-August levels.
 CATFISH are being caught throughout the river.
+Night angling in the Hartford to Middletown stretch has been good.
 We recommend using some really stinky bait and setting up just upstream of a deep "hole".
-SMALLMOUTH BASS are providing some nice action in north of Hartford through Enfield.
-Try top water plugs and 4 inch Mr. Twisters, and Wacky Style salted worms in motor oil or chartreuse for these feisty jumpers.
-Good reports for LARGEMOUTH BASS, from below Hartford to Hamburg Cove (especially around the Salmon River).
+CARP fishing on homemade baits has been productive from prebaited areas.
+Fish have been caught in the lower portion of the river.
+Good fishing for SMALLMOUTH BASS north of Hartford through Enfield/Windsor.
+Try top water plugs and 4 inch Mr. Twisters, flyfishing with small poppers, or Wacky Style salted worms in motor oil or chartreuse for these feisty jumpers.
+The good reports for LARGEMOUTH BASS continue, from below Hartford to Hamburg Cove (especially around the Salmon River).